Police: Runaway, 13, steals gun, kidnaps child, crashes car in crime spree

 As he was driving the car, the older boy eventually crashed into the center median of I-90 near Geiger Boulevard and Grove Road.
 Neither child was hurt.

-Both kids walked south along Grove, the release says, and police believe the 13-year-old shot the gun three times.
-He threw the gun into a bush before deputies and officers arrived , called by a pair of witnesses just after 3 a.m.
+Both kids walked south along Grove, the release states, and police believe the 13-year-old shot the gun three times.
+He threw the gun into a bush before deputies and officers arrived, called by a pair of witnesses just after 3 a.m.
 Friday.

 The investigation remains active, the news release says, and deputies are looking to find the owners of the pistol and the Mazda.